 This as other deities from other cultures may seem strange at first glance, as other cultures find strange our crucified Christ on the cross; but in general without knowing much about their culture we tend to have an attraction to some at first sight.

-One of the main deities of Hinduism.
 The figure of Ganesha is an archetype loaded with multiple meanings and symbolisms that express a state of perfection as well as the means to obtain it.
 Ganesha is in fact the symbol of the one who has discovered the divinity within himself.

 Shiva is the god of destruction, who puts an end to what exists so that what is new can emerge and life can be transformed and renewed.
 For this reason, it is more accurate to define him as the god who regenerates the universe.